akcy01/akcy01/README.md

 - 📫 You can reach me on **oakcay01@hotmail.com**

 - 😄 As a hobby, I share movie edits and movie scenes using adobe programs on my own Instagram page called anamorphicmovie.

+- ⚡ In my spare time, I solve algorithm questions on sites such as hackerrank and leetcode.
+I will open a youtube channel where I explain the questions I have solved recently.

 <h3 align="left">Connect with me:</h3>
 <p align="left">